linuxplayground/z80-compiler-kit-libcpm/docs/libcpm.md

 See Graphics Programming on page for details.

-## string

-The string library provides basic memory management routines like memset, memcpy strlen etc.

-There is also (in leu of any kind of `printf` function, to additional functions for printing text.
-Remembering, of course, that CP/M has it's own BDOS calls for writing text to the terminal.

 ## stdlib

 There are two parts to the malloc / free implementation in this library.